Business for Scientists Certificate

 The Office of Postdoctoral Affairs, The Graduate School and the Kellogg School of Management is offering Northwestern University postdoctoral fellows the opportunity to participate in Kellogg's Business for Scientists Executive Education Program.
 We hope that you will take advantage of this unique postdoctoral training opportunity.
 This 5-day certificate program will introduce business concepts, industry specific tools, accounting, strategy, finance, marketing and management programming.

-Led by Kellogg faculty members, this course will be held July 11th-15th in Wieboldt Hall on NU’s Chicago campus.
+Led by Kellogg faculty members, this course will be held July 10th-14th in Wieboldt Hall on Northwestern’s Chicago campus.

 Only current Northwestern postdoctoral fellows are eligible to apply for this program.
 We will not accept applications from postdoctoral fellows from other universities.
 An applicant must be a postdoctoral fellow at the time of application as well as during the July course.